Frozen Feature Augmentation for Few-Shot Image Classification: Introduction

-\begin{enumerate} \item Geometric augmentations that modify the shape and structure of two-dimensional frozen features always lead to worse performance on ILSVRC-2012 \cite{Russakovsky2015}.
-On the other hand, simple stylistic (point-wise) augmentations, such as brightness, contrast, and posterize, give steady improvements on 1-, 5-, and 10-shot settings. \item Additional per-channel stochasticity by sampling independent values for each frozen feature channel works surprisingly well: On ILSVRC-2012 5-shot we improve over an MAP baseline by 1.6\% absolute and exceed a well-tuned linear probe baseline by 0.8\% absolute. \item While FroFA provides modest but significant gains on ILSVRC-2012, it excels on seven smaller few-shot datasets.
-In particular, FroFA outperforms the mean 10-shot accuracy of an MAP baseline by 2.6\% and the linear probe baseline by 5.2\% absolute (\cf \cref{fig:first_page}, left). \item Results on the same seven few-shot datasets using a WebLI sigmoid language-image pretrained model \cite{Zhai2023} further emphasize the transfer capabilities of FroFA.
-We observe absolute gains ranging from 5.4\% on 1-shot to 0.9\% on 25-shot compared to an MAP baseline while outperforming a linear probe baseline by over 2\% on 1-shot and at least 3\% on 5- to 25-shot. (\cf \cref{fig:first_page}, right). \end{enumerate}
+\begin{enumerate} \item Geometric augmentations that modify the shape and structure of two-dimensional frozen features always lead to worse performance on ImageNet.
+On the other hand, simple stylistic (point-wise) augmentations, such as brightness, contrast, and posterize, give steady improvements on 1-, 5-, and 10-shot settings. \item Unlike traditional image augmentations that apply a single randomly sampled value across the entire image, we introduce per-channel stochasticity by sampling independent random values for each channel.
+For example, on the 5-shot setting, we improve accuracy over a well-tuned MAP and linear probe baseline by 0.5\% absolute and 0.8\% absolute, respectively. \item While FroFA provides modest but significant improvements on ImageNet, it excels on smaller transfer datasets.
+Across seven downstream datasets, FroFA outperforms the mean accuracy of the MAP baseline in the 5 shot setting by 3.2\% absolute and the linear probe baseline by 4.2\% absolute. \end{enumerate}